ptsochantaris/trailer-json/README.md

 ```

 ```
-// TrailerJson - parse in one go to [String: Any] if let json = try data.asJsonObject(),      // parse as dictionary let timeField = json["time"], let timeString = timeField as?
+// TrailerJson - parse in one go to [String: Sendable] if let json = try data.asJsonObject(),      // parse as dictionary let timeField = json["time"], let timeString = timeField as?
 String {